TyLaurienteSkyBoxLabs/git-helper/README.md

 ### Chaining shortcuts
 * You can chain shortcuts together by calling `gith` multiple times within a shortcut.
-* To do this in command prompt, use the `&&` operator
+* To do this in command prompt, use the `&&` operator.
-* To do this in powershell, use the `;` operator
+* To do this in powershell, use the `;` operator.
-* For chaining commands within a shortcut, you have to use the `&&` operator since `gith` uses cmd as its underlying shell
+* For chaining commands within a shortcut, you have to use the `&&` operator since `gith` uses cmd as its underlying shell.
 * An example of this would be to create a shortcut for building a project solution, lets call this shortcut `build-solution`.
 * Now what if you would like to fetch latest main and build the solution in one command.
 * You can accomplish this by creating another shortcut called `fetch-build-solution`.
 This can be accomplished using the following command `gith shortcut fetch-build-solution "gith fetch && gith shortcut build-solution`.
 * Now that this shortcut is saved, to run both a fetch and a build-solution, simply run `gith shortcut fetch-build-solution` and it will run both commands.

 ### Non-shortcut chaining
-* You can also simply chain commands without creating shortcuts
+* You can also simply chain commands without creating shortcuts.
-* For example, you can run `gith branch testBranchName && gith shortcut win32 && gith shortcut build` (Substitute `&&` for `;` if using Powershell)
+* For example, you can run `gith branch testBranchName && gith shortcut win32 && gith shortcut build` (Substitute `&&` for `;` if using Powershell).